justinjiajia/bigdata_lab_2025/Interacting with Spark through JupyterHub.md

 'cluster'
 ```

-Configurations relevent to Hive integration:
+The configurations relevent to Hive integration include:

 ```python
 # Hive support is enabled by default.
 Hive configurations have been loaded from hive-site.xml (/etc/hive/conf)